Wildlife North America

 Florida Redbelly Turtle

 The Florida Redbelly Turtle is closely related to the Peninsula Cooter (P. floridana).
 The two species can often be found basking on logs together.
 The carapace is dark with indistinct yellowish or brownish pattern.
-The Florida Redbelly Turtle has a...
+The...
 Read more >

 Texas River Cooter